 Andrew F. Ruder earned a B.S. degree from Towson University in 2007 and went on to receive his J.D. from Rutgers School of Law in Camden in May of 2012.
 While in law school, Andrew was a member of the Rutgers Law Journal.
-His comment, “The Use of Risk Assessment Tools in Formulating Individualized Sentencing Programs,” will be published in the next volume.
+His comment, “The Use of Risk Assessment Tools in Formulating Individualized Sentencing Programs,” was published in 2011.
 Additionally, Andrew participated in the Volunteer Income Tax Assistant Project.

 In the summer of 2010, Andrew interned with the Honorable Mitchell S. Goldberg in the U.S. District Court for the Eastern District of Pennsylvania and also with the Honorable Shelley Robins New in the Philadelphia Court of Common Pleas.
 Andrew served as a law clerk for a small firm in New Jersey as well as for a mediation company under Judge James D. Clyne.
 He joined Pond Lehocky in September 2012 to practice in the area of Workers’ Compensation.